NAM and SaaS/Managed unification gives you a complete insight into your application performance.

 - Data from specific analyzer groups

-Note: If you select Export all, the CAS will only send the data gathered by the analyzers that are supported by the integration (i.e., web, SAP, SAP RFC, or Citrix).
+Note: If you select Export all, the NAM Server will send only the data gathered by the analyzers that are supported by the integration (i.e., web, SAP, SAP RFC, or Citrix).
 Click the Apply button to save your changes.

-DC RUM lets you further analyze your data center issues by providing context drilldown links to DC RUM CAS.
-By default, the link is built based on the CAS IP address or hostname used by RUM Console for the device management.
-If it's an internal address, accessible only from within your private network, you may want to replace it with a public CAS URL for the DC RUM users outside your network.
-Expand the Advanced configuration section and add the public CAS URL as the Drilldown URL.
-You can also add a URL pointing to your CAS failover server, if you've set one up.
+NAM lets you further analyze your data center issues by providing context drilldown links to the NAM Server.
+By default, the link is built based on the NAM Server IP address or hostname used by NAM Console for the device management.
+If it's an internal address, accessible only from within your private network, you may want to replace it with a public NAM Server URL for the NAM users outside your network.
+Expand the Advanced configuration section of the screen and add the public NAM Server URL as the Drilldown URL.
+You can also add a URL pointing to your NAM Server failover server if you've set one up.

-Where can I see the DC RUM data in Dynatrace?
+Where can I see the NAM data in Dynatrace?

-If you're familiar with DC RUM, the good point to start is to follow a link to Dynatrace SaaS/Managed from the Software Service column in the Operation explorer report.
+If you're familiar with NAM, a good point to start is to follow the Further analyze on Dynatrace dashboard link from the Software Service column in the Operation explorer report.

-Clicking it, you land right on the data service screen.
+That lands you right on the data service screen.
 Note that the link is available only for the services that are exported to Dynatrace SaaS/Managed.

 We use the HTTP decode not only to analyze the web apps, but also SOAP, XML and Oracle Forms enterprise applications.
 For the HTTP based software services, the unification works for both, user-defined and autodiscovered software services.
 For each autodiscovered software service exported to Dynatrace, we simply report a corresponding data center service.
 For user-defined software services, we will additionally report the application, if you already deployed OneAgent on a host defined in the software service configuration, or a candidate, if you did not.